colory-games/UEPlugin-ShortcutAsset/README.md

 # Unreal Engine Plugin: Shortcut Asset

-**Shortcut Asset** is an Unreal Engine plugin that adds assets to link the assets/directories with different names.
+**Shortcut Asset** is an Unreal Engine plugin that adds asset to link another asset or a directory with the shortcut asset.
 This works like a shortcut file in Windows/macOS or a symbolic link in Linux.

 ![Shortcut Asset Thumbnail](docs/images/shortcut_asset_thumbnail.png)